Pet Care Blog

 • Pre-surgical tests.
 Prior to obtaining anesthesia, your four-legged friend might need blood work to assess their organ function and general health.

 • Tooth extraction.
-The standard cleaning is included in the flat pricing, but each tooth may require an additional extraction fee.
+The standard cleaning is included in the flat pricing, but each extracted tooth may require an additional fee.

 • Root canals.
 A root canal may be recommended in cases where a broken or infected tooth, such as the canine teeth, is necessary for chewing.
 However, this procedure is more expensive than a tooth extraction.